-Marshalling involves learning about and putting into practice the use of the flags that signal riders to what is going on, being prepared to attend a crash, assist fallen but uninjured riders to get their bikes either back on track or out of harms way.
-Clearing debris off of the track, and communicating progress of the race to the head quarters to ensure safe and timely running of the event are all important facets of the work.
-Part of the job at some raceways is setting up the safety bales before and after the riders track time which gives us time to get to know others whom were not on point duty with you.
+Marshalling involves learning about and putting into practice the use of the flags that signal riders to what is going on, being prepared to attend a crash, assist fallen but uninjured riders to get their bikes either back on track or out of harm’s way.
+Clearing debris off of the track, and communicating the progress of the race to the headquarters to ensure the safe and timely running of the event are all important facets of the work.
+Part of the job at some raceways is setting up the safety bales before and after the riders track time which gives us time to get to know others who were not on point duty with you.

 The only time that it is not so much fun marshalling is when we watch an injury accident happen and are first on the scene to assess the rider’s state.
 You do not need any medical knowledge, as there is always an ambulance team on hand, you just need to stay calm and relay information that will assist the safe and swift response of the medical team to your injured rider.